xnaught/PresentMon/BUILDING.md

 3. Download and build the web asset dependencies via NPM.
 This only needs to be run once on fresh clone, or after new packages are added:

     ```bat
-    > pushd IntelPresentMon\AppCef\Web
+    > pushd IntelPresentMon\AppCef\ipm-ui-vue
     > npm ci
     > npm run build
     > popd
     ```

     Note: instead of using the production build as described above, you can use a development process with a local server with hotloading support.
-To do this, use `npm run serve` instead, and use the `--p2c-url=http://localhost:8080/` command line argument when running the *PresentMon Capture Application*.
-This causes the app to load web content from localhost rather than the files in Web/.
+To do this, use `npm run dev` instead, and use the `--ui-option url "http://localhost:5173/"` command line argument when running the *PresentMon Capture Application*.
+This causes the app to load web content from localhost rather than the files in ipm-ui-vue/.

 4. Create and install a trusted test certificate.
 This is only required for the Release build.
 Open a command shell as administrator and run the following: